blbadger/blbadger.github.io/language-discreteness.md

 a_g = \mathtt{sentence. \; Thisอ \; OK \; sentence}
 $$

-On the other hand, minimization of $L^1$ distance on the output of the first (untrained) full transformer block gives
+On the other hand, minimization of $L^1$ distance on the output of the first (untrained) full transformer block containing self-attention followed by an MLP gives

 ```
 The ense The blue